When you have eczema, everything from dust to dairy foods could lead to dry, itchy skin. That's because allergies and eczema are closely connected.

-People with both eczema and allergies have a change to a gene called filaggrin.
-It’s a protein that keeps the skin moist.
-People who don't make enough of this protein lose more water from their skin, which causes the dryness and itchiness of eczema.
-The lack of filaggrin also makes the skin let in more allergens like dust and pollen.
+People with both eczema and allergies have changes to genes making filaggrin and loricrin proteins.
+These proteins help maintain the skin barrier.
+People who don't make enough of these proteins lose more water from their skin, which causes the dryness and itchiness of eczema.
+The lack of filaggrin and loricrin also allows the skin let in more allergens like dust and pollen.

 One study found that infants with eczema had a breakdown in their skin barrier that made them more likely to get food allergies.
 That breakdown exposed immune cells in their skin to proteins in foods like eggs and cow's milk.
 These proteins caused their immune system to react.